Tips on selecting and purchasing a classic. - at Old Classic Car Forum

-Deciding to buy a classic car is rarely a straightforward task.
+Deciding on and then buying a classic car is rarely a straightforward task.
 Often the first consideration is those with whom you live.
 If you're single, then life is that little bit easier.
-Barring a few irate neighbours who may not share your delight in looking out over one or more classic cars cluttering up your drive way/street/garden (delete as applicable), the decision is largely your own.
-If however your days of single-dom are a distant memory, then its only right that you give a small amount of consideration to what they might think about you going out and buying a classic.
+Barring a few irate neighbours who may not share your delight in looking out over one or more classic cars cluttering up your driveway/street/garden (delete as applicable), the decision is largely your own.
+If however your days of single-dom are a distant memory, then it's only right that you give a small amount of consideration to what others might think about you going out and buying a classic.
 If you already have a few vintage machines in your fleet, then you will have to adopt a strategy whereby you sufficiently justify adding to your fleet, preparing in advance suitably impressive replies to the inevitable questions such as 'why do you need another one?' and 'but you've not finished the one you've got' which you WILL bear the brunt of, sooner or later.
-However if this is uncharted territory for you and your significant other, your line of reply will have to be cunningly altered, explaining the inumerable benefits that you will inherit by buying that chrome bumper MGB that is advertised in the newsagents window, or that must-have Daimler limousine that has been on axle stands in the local quarry for the last 15 years.
+However if this is uncharted territory for you and your significant other, your line of reply will have to be cunningly altered, explaining the inumerable benefits that you will inherit by buying that chrome-bumper MGB that is advertised in the newsagent's window, or that must-have Daimler limousine that has been on axle stands in the local quarry for the last 15 years.

-Of course then you need to decide on what condition of car, lorry, or otherwise you wish to buy.
+Of course by now you'll have decided upon what condition of car, lorry, or otherwise you wish to buy.
 If you are a dab hand with the non-too-subtle art of welding, then your options are greatly increased.
-Flick through any number of classic car magazines and there before you are a tantalising array of potential classic vehicles, in varying conditions - ranging from the molly coddled concours champion Delahaye that you've always fancied using on the school run, to any number of Austin 1100s, Hillman Avengers, Triumph Heralds or Austin 7s all available, ranging from those in good usable condition, down to the lowly relics listed as 'unfinished projects' which are probably missing half the parts, and those that are included most probably are only suitable for dumping.
-I'm not trying to put anyone off from investing their hard-earned £££ in a vintage or classic motor, rather than just explain that forming an idea of exactly what you think you are capable of taking on and succeeding with, up front, is the best way to go.
+Flick through any number of classic car magazines and there before you are a tantalising array of potential classic vehicles, in varying conditions - ranging from the molly-coddled concours champion Delahaye that you've always fancied using on the school run, to any number of Austin 1100s, Hillman Avengers, Triumph Heralds or Austin 7s, ranging from those in good useable condition, down to the lowly relics listed as 'unfinished projects' which are probably missing half their component parts, and may well be best left in the hedge that they currently reside in.
+I'm not trying to put anyone off from investing their hard-earned money in an elderly motor, it's just that forming an idea of exactly what you think you are capable of taking on and succeeding with, up front, is the best way to approach a purchase.

-Don't do like I do and see any old rusty heap, and think that you should automatically be its saviour.
+I wouldn't necessarily recommend doing like I do and see any old rusty heap, and think that you should automatically be its saviour.
 Decide on what you think you can realistically take on, logistically, financially and every other 'lly, and try to stick to that plan.
-That tempting Mk2 Jaguar restoration project, listed in the paper for a grand, may indeed be worth £20k+ when its done, but if you need to farm out all the interior / engine / running gear and body renovation to paid professionals, your 20 grands worth of motor may have taken 30 to create.
-Likewise don't bother salivating too long over that Austin 1800 landcrab thats sat in the scrapyard, you know the one with the 3 cars on top .. some popular makes of car, such as from BMC and Ford, are just not worth spending 000s on.
-You could rescue a derelict 1800 for £25 and spend a lifetime hunting down rare original panels for its re-birth, costing several grand by the time you've finished, when common sense dictates that your time/money would have been better spent buying a presentable one for say £750-£1000, even if you take a little time hunting down the ideal motor.
-However if you really get a bee in your bonnet over a particular car, like I keep doing, then so long as you feel that you can cope with the majority of the restoration that will be required, place common sense in the 'boring' pile and go ahead anyway, just don't expect to make a £killing out of it if you plan to sell it on later.
-Some super-rare or super-cheap cars are worth taking on as projects, just tread carefully thats all (read more about choosing restored vs unrestored cars here).
-A case in point is my Austin A40 Mk2.
-I've already got a Mk1 in bits, and several other classics to keep me busy but when I was offered it, for a couple of hundred quid, needing some work but including a trailer load of spares which will also be usable on my Mk1, common sense took a back seat and I became its new owner.
+That tempting Mk2 Jaguar restoration project, listed in the paper for 2k, may indeed be worth 30k+ when it's finished, but if you need to farm out all the interior / engine / running gear and body renovation to paid professionals, your 30k motor may have taken 40k-50k to create.
+This isn't a problem if you're taking on a project for the sake of it, but it never harms to keep half an eye on the costs.
+Likewise don't bother salivating too long over that Austin 1800 landcrab that's sat in the scrapyard, you know the one with the 3 cars on top .. many once-popular cars, say from the likes of BMC and Ford, are just not worth spending 000s on.
+Some are of course, but again prior research is essential if you don't want to have your fingers burnt by taking on a lemon.
+You could rescue a derelict 1800 for a few hundred pounds and spend years hunting down rare original panels for its re-birth, costing a great deal of money by the time you've finished, but common sense (not always a factor when it comes to old cars admittedly) dictates that your time and money would have been better spent buying a presentable one for say GBP 1500-2000, even if it takes longer to track down the ideal example.
+However if you really get a bee in your bonnet over a particular car, like I keep doing, then so long as you feel that you can cope with the majority of the restoration that will be required, dump common sense in the 'boring' bin and go ahead anyway, just don't expect to make all your money back if you plan to sell it on later.
+Some super-rare or super-cheap cars are worth taking on as projects, just tread carefully that's all (read more about choosing restored vs unrestored cars here).
+A case in point is an Austin A40 Mk2 I once owned.
+I've already got a Mk1 in bits, and several other classics to keep me busy but when I was offered it, for not many notes of the realm, needing some work but including a trailer load of spares which will also be useable on my Mk1, common sense took a back seat and I became its new owner.

 And finally for this part of the process, think about your storage facilities.
-Got a 25' long garage? then by all means rescue that Mk10 Jaguar from the local pond, but if you can't run to a garage at all, think long and hard about where exactly you will store this historic machine, and work on it, as no old car likes to be sat outside or even under a cover.
-Worst of all is a car sat on grass, with a plastic sheet thrown over it .. damp rises and with a cover in place, means that it has nowhere to go other than settle on your corroding underside, so be warned.
-And lets be honest, working on a car out in a cold garage is bad enough, but working out in the elements fighting against all that mother nature has to throw at us, is usually less-than-appealing and may well lead to you losing interest in the project altogether.
-If you are still stuck for good reasons on why to buy an oldie, have a look at my 'Why to buy a classic article'.
+Do you have a 25ft-long garage?
+If so then by all means rescue that Mk10 Jaguar from the local pond, but if you can't run to a garage at all, think long and hard about where exactly you will store this historic machine, and work on it, as no old car likes to be sat outside or even under a cover.
+Worst of all is a car sat on grass, with a plastic sheet thrown over it .. damp rises and with a cover in place, means that it has nowhere to go other than settle on your car's corroding underside, so be warned.
+And let's be honest, working on a car out in a cold garage is bad enough, but working out in the elements fighting against all that mother nature has to throw at us, is usually less-than-appealing and may well lead to you losing interest in the project altogether.
+If you are still stuck for good reasons on why to buy an oldie, have a look at my 'Why to buy a classic' article.

 go back to top..